tfeist12/Obsidian/HPE Notes/To Do.md

 - Make story for updating the kubectl dsp plugin.

 Today:
-- Posted my analysis and reassigned dsp spread bug Matt and I looked at on Friday to qaops to update the test
-- Started looking at a new dsp balance bug Ron mentioned yesterday
-	- Appears to be caused by a node data not ready which was triggered by node lease
-	- There is also a node taint I need to look into further
-- Met with Britt and Matt about the lir-svc P0 bug yesterday
 - Intern poster feedback
 - Start working on the switch conditions story we made last week